UniMath/agda-unimath/src/commutative-algebra/formal-power-series-commutative-semirings.lagda.md

             (succ-ℕ _) → refl))
 ```

-### The one formal power series is the constant one formal power series
+### The constant zero formal power series is the constant formal power series with value one

 ```agda
 module _